Mr. Taxi: Live performances

 The girl group first performed "Mr. Taxi" live on May 13, 2011.
 They have since performed the song (both Korean and Japanese versions) on SM Town tours.
 In September 2012. while promoting "Oh!", they performed "Mr. Taxi" on "Hey!
 Hey!
 Hey!
 Music Champ" They then performed the song again as part of "Oh!"'s promotions on "Music Lovers".

 Commercial performance

 "Mr. Taxi / Run Devil Run" set a new record for Girls' Generation, being their first Japanese single to sell 100,000 units during its first week of release.
-The single also managed to peak at the number one spot on Billboard Japan Hot 100 for two consecutive weeks.
+The single also managed to peak at the number one spot on the Billboard Japan Hot 100 for two consecutive weeks.
 It reached a peak of eleven on the year-end singles chart of the Japan Hot 100.
 On May 25, 2011, "Mr. Taxi" topped the Taiwanese music chart, G-Music.
-The single also performed well on the Oricon Charts, reaching number on the Daily Single Chart, number two on the Weekly Single Chart, while reaching number forty-six on Oricon's Yearly Single chart.
-In the group's native South Korea, the single sold over 13,000 copies on the Gaon Albums Chart.
-"Mr. Taxi" performed well on its own, selling over 787,000 copies in 2011 on the International Single Chart of Gaon.
+The single also performed well on the Oricon Singles Chart, reaching number on the daily chart, number two on the weekly chart, and number forty-six on the yearly chart.
+In the group's native South Korea, the single sold over 13,000 copies on the Gaon Album Chart.
+"Mr. Taxi" performed well on its own, selling 786,115 copies in 2011 on Gaon's International Download Chart.